4RY4NKUTTY/PROJECT---Image_Classification/README.md

 # PROJECT---Image_Classification
-This is the image classification model of dogs vs cats.
+This is the image classification model of Dogs vs Cats.